1justingilmore/memdocs/memdocs/configmgr/protect/deploy-use/troubleshoot-endpoint-client.md

 3. Restart the computer.

-4. Try to update Windows Defender again.
+4. Try to update Microsoft Defender again.

 If the issue persists, continue to the next step.